-The Campus Advisory Board is a student-run organization that organizes educational and entertainment activities funded by the Activity and Service Fee.
-This collection includes informational brochures, event calendars and advertisements for the Campus Advisory Board and related university offices.
+The Campus Activities Board is a student-run organization that organizes educational and entertainment activities funded by the Activity and Service Fee.
+This collection includes informational brochures, event calendars and advertisements for the Campus Activities Board and related university offices.

 Faculty Senate Papers, 1968-2008 5 boxes, 3.75 linear feet

 This collection includes items such as constitutional revisions, meeting minutes, and correspondence as well as many other miscellaneous senate documents.